aws-samples/aws-netdevops-pipeline/README.md

 To avoid unnecessary charges, delete the resources created during the deployment of NetDevOps pipeline and testing.
 To perform a cleanup of the resources, perform the following steps in the sequential order defined here :

 1. The stacks created by the CodePipeline should deleted manually from CloudFormation console.
 Hence, identify the appropriate stacks, and delete them in hub and spoke accounts in both primary and DR region for production and development environment.
+Also delete the s3 bucket.
 2. Destroy the NetDevops Foundations and NetDevops Pipeline Applications run the below commands

 ```
-cdk destroy --infra_type NetDevopsPreReq
 cdk destroy --all
+cdk destroy -c infra_type=NetDevopsFoundation
 ```

 ## Conclusion